ole00/KicadModuleToGEDA/README.md

 *THIS FORK*

-- Fixes conversion of angles
+- fixes conversion of angles
+- slightly better support of rounded rectangles (can't be properly sorted out unless gEDA PCB supports variable radius of rounded rectangle corners)
+- supports pads on the bottom copper layer
+- cleans up the net names
 - adds a Linux conversion script 'run_conversion.sh' that compiles the tool and runs the footprint conversion on all KiCad modules located in